Poornam boorelu

 - Dip each ball in the batter and let it coat evenly and place in the oil and deep fry till golden brown and crunchy.

 - Serve warm.
-Just before eating, make a small hole on top and fill it with little ghee or melted butter.
+Just before eating, make a small hole in the tops and fill with a little ghee or melted butter.

 You might also like